dsoto/ENSP-330-notes/energy-tools.md

 $$ 640,000\ \textrm{inches} \cdot \frac{1\ \textrm{foot}}{12\ \textrm{inches}} \cdot \frac{1\ \textrm{mile}}{5280\ \textrm{feet}} = 10.1\ \textrm{miles}$$

+## Units and Dimensions

+Note that a unit conversion has different units on the top and bottom and the same dimensions on top and bottom.

+This means multiplying a quantity by a unit conversion changes the units but doesn't change the dimension.

 # Density

 A density converts a mass to a volume or a volume to a mass.